acehb/ASLLGP/README.md

 **Requirements: Matlab R2020a, Global Optimization Toolbox, Parallel Computing Toolbox.**

+**Instruction for reproducing the results in Example 1:**

-Please open and run the `ShaftCompare3methods.m` file to get five performance measures in predicting EQL obtained with the ASLLGP, ALL, and AGPL models for the shaft example as in Table 2.
-The code also compares the three multi-fidelity models and the corresponding single-fidelity models by predicting the EQL as shown in Table 3.
+Please open and run the `ShaftCompare3methods.m` script to get the summaries of the five EQL prediction performance measures for the ASLLGP, ALL, and AGPL models as given in Table 2.
+The code also gives the results in Table 3.

 The `ShaftGridOptimizationEQL.m` file gives the plots of the posterior mean (point predictor), and lower and upper 95% credible limits for the EQL given by the ASLLGP, ALL and AGPL models versus the control factor x_c, as shown in Figure 3.